This post was first published in 2017 but has been reviewed and updated in October 2020.

 Glucose – the fuel of life

 While their jobs in the body may differ, one thing all these cells have in common is that they need energy to survive and perform their duties.
+They get this energy from a molecule called ATP, which they make by breaking down glucose in a complex chemical process called glycolysis.

-Glucose is the basic fuel that powers every single one of our cells.
 If we eat or drink things that are high in glucose, such as fizzy drinks, the glucose gets absorbed straight into our blood ready for our cells to use.
-If a starchy food, such as pasta, is on the menu, the enzymes in our saliva and digestive juices break it down and convert it into glucose.
-And if for some reason there’s no carbohydrate in our diet, cells can turn fat and protein into glucose as a last resort, because they need glucose to survive.
+If a starchy food, like pasta, is on the menu, the enzymes in our saliva and digestive juices break it down and convert it into glucose.
+And if for some reason there’s no carbohydrate in our diet, cells can turn fat and protein molecules into glucose as a last resort, because they need it to survive.

 It’s here that sugar and cancer start to collide, because cancer is a disease of cells.